pestras/validall/README.md

 ### $or: _v1.*_

-Returns true when at least one operator of a list is passed.
+Returns true if at least one operator of a list passed.

 ```js
 let isValid = Validall(exam, {